Requirements Temporary Protection Directive

 Are you leaving the Netherlands and do you apply for protection in another EU country?
 Then your temporary protection in the Netherlands will end.
 Have you deregistered from the local council (BRP) because you returned to Ukraine?
 If you want to apply for temporary protection in the Netherlands again, you must register with the local council again.

 Travelling in Europe

 Travelling as Ukrainian

 Do you have Ukrainian nationality?
 Then you can travel within the European Union.
 You can also travel to and from Ukraine.
-You will need a valid biometric passport with a proof of residency.
-With this you prove abroad that you have protection in the Netherlands until 4 March 2023.
+You will need a valid biometric passport, proof of residency (sticker or card) and the extension letter from the IND.
+With this you prove abroad that you have protection in the Netherlands until 4 March 2025.
 How long you can be in another EU country with this proof is different for each country.
 There is no general rule for this.
 Check this first with the country you want to travel to.
-Sometimes you receive a card as a proof of residency.
-You will not be able to travel with this, the card is not a travel document.

 You can also travel to EU countries if you are still in your visa-exempt term.
 You are allowed to be in the European Union up to 90 days within a period of 180 days.
 You can then, for example, seek protection in another EU country.
 Has your visa-exempt term expired and do you not have a proof of residency yet?
 Then travelling is at your own risk.
 The IND will not give you a visa to travel back to the Netherlands (return visa, in Dutch terugkeervisum or TKV).
 You cannot make an appointment for a return visa at an IND desk.
 Travelling outside the EU is also at your own risk.
 You will not get a return visa for this either.
 This also applies when you have your proof of residency.